-In addition to RESEA services, which are funded by UI Division, Wagner-Peyser staff provides on-going assistance to UI claimants and other unemployed job seekers through the electronic job board (HireNet Hawaiʻi), special recruitment services, and job search workshops.
-Due to social distancing requirements caused by the COVID-19 Pandemic in 2020, the RESEA Program converted services to on-line scheduling of virtual group orientation sessions and one-on-one meetings.
+In addition to RESEA services, which are funded by the UI Division, Wagner-Peyser staff provides on-going assistance to UI claimants and other unemployed job seekers through the electronic job board (HireNet Hawaiʻi), special recruitment services, and job search workshops.
+Due to social distancing requirements caused by the COVID-19 Pandemic in 2020, the RESEA Program converted services to on-line self-scheduling and virtual group orientation sessions.
 In 2022, the RESEA Program reinstated in-person sessions to provide its participants greater accessibility, support, and options to participate in RESEA.
 UI claimants selected for the RESEA Program are now able to self-schedule their group orientation appointment on-line via Zoom or in-person at their local office.